 The What Starts Here campaign is the most ambitious fundraising effort in the history of our university and state.
-Launched in FY17, the campaign will be announced to Longhorn Nation and the world during our public launch on March 4 – 5, 2022.
+Launched in FY17, the campaign was announced to Longhorn Nation and the world during our public launch on March 4 – 5, 2022.

 These resources are a guide to creating What Starts Here campaign-related communications.
 Continue to leverage the university-wide brand guidelines while customizing communications for your college or unit with these supplemental resources.